justinlimkz/gene-tools/README.md

 # gene-tools

-Work in progress for my UROP at the Lage Lab at the Broad Institute of Harvard and MIT / Massachusetts General Hospital.
+Tools to reliably map protein IDs to gene names, made during my UROP at the Lage Lab at the Broad Institute of Harvard and MIT.

 ### map